 Sealant Won't Fix Major Flat Tire Issues

-It Could Ruin Your TPMS
+It Might Ruin Your TPMS

 Every new car sold in the U.S. in the last decade or so has had a tire pressure monitoring system, which can alert you to a leaking tire before it becomes a critical issue.
 Tire sealants can clog your TPMS.
 If it's not cleaned promptly, this could ruin a sensor.

-Even sealant brands such as Fix-A-Flat warn against using their products on motorcycles.
+Even sealant brands such as Fix-a-Flat warn against using their products on motorcycles.

 Good News!
 Tire Sealant Won't Explode Now